Frequently Asked QUESTIONs

 Below are a selection of frequently asked questions.
 If your question is not answered below, feel free to contact us to discuss any concerns in more detail.

-Some massages such as a full body treatment such as a therapeutic or holistic massage requires you to remove your clothes down to your pants.
+Some treatments require you to remove your clothes down to your pants.
 Sports and remedial massages depending on the areas being treated will also require the removal of some clothes.

 You will be kept modest at all times and all areas not being treated will be covered with towels.

 Do not eat a heavy meal or drink alcohol immediately before your appointment.

 You should shower (particularly if you have been playing sports) and remove any jewellery such as bracelets or necklaces.

 If you have long hair please tie it back during the treatment.
 It is also advisable not to wear make-up as it will get smudged.